-- Grading: your T.A. will grade your participation at the end of the term on a scale from 0 (irregular attendance) to 2 (regular attendance and active participation).
+- Keep in good communication with your group members.
+You are not allowed to have your name on a project set to which you have not contributed.
+If your name is left off of your group's homework, we will assume that you didn't contribute, so you won't get any credit.
+Group projects do take time.
+They invite you to ponder, think, and debate with your group.
+You have two weeks to prepare, so start early! - Recitation participation: - Due every week. - Recitation participation is graded based on attendance. - Grading: your T.A. will grade your participation at the end of the term on a scale from 0 (irregular attendance) to 1 (very regular attendance).
 Attendance will not be taken the first week of class.

-• Completion of surveys:

-- Due at the beginning and at the end of the semester. - I would like you to participate in two brief online surveys (5-10 min): one at the beginning and another one at the end of the semester.
+You will be allowed to have 3 absences throughout the semester (out of 12 recitations) without being penalized. - Completion of surveys: - Due at the beginning and at the end of the semester. - I would like you to participate in two brief online surveys (5-10 min): one at the beginning and another one at the end of the semester.
 These surveys are part of an education research study to help us understand your experience in Econ 0100.
 This research is a way for you to give specialized feedback, and impact courses at Penn and beyond.
 Your participation in this survey is confidential and voluntary.
-I will never see your individual responses, to protect your confidentiality. - Grading: you will be graded on completion: completing each survey will give you 1 point, so both surveys are worth 2 points overall.
+I will never see your individual responses, to protect your confidentiality.

+- Grading: you will be graded on completion: completing each survey will give you 1 point, so both surveys are worth 2 points overall.